 BLANTYRE CITY (MALAWI, AFRICA): IN REMEMBRANCE OF THE SCOTTISH MISSIONARY AND EXPLORER; LATE DR. DAVID LIVINGSTONE

-A few minutes past Mandala house is a whitewash wall where murals depicting the city’s life and artistic prowess can be appreciated.
-Truly, Malawi produces some of the top fine artists who express the nation’s life in pencil and paint for entertainment, ornamental, gossip and historical intentions.
+Just a few minutes stroll past Mandala House, you’ll discover this incredible whitewash wall.
+It’s covered in vibrant murals that just burst with the city’s life and artistic prowess.
+You’ll be captivated!
+Malawi truly produces some of the top fine artists who manage to express the nation’s heart and soul in pencil and paint – for entertainment, for beauty, for a little bit of gossip, and of course, for history.
+What a scene!